mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 a QUIC server to securely advertise additional addresses.
 These addresses can be used by the client to migrate to a new server address at any time after the handshake.
-When {{MULTIPATH-QUIC}} is used over a QUIC connection, the client can use these addresses to establish new network paths.
+When {{MULTIPATH-QUIC}} is used over a QUIC connection, the client can use these addresses to establish additional network paths.

 When sending packets to a new server address, the client validates the address using Path Validation as described in {{Section 8.2 of QUIC-TRANSPORT}}.
-When Preferred Adress and Additional Addresses are use together, the client SHOULD NOT migrate to an additional address before acting on the preferred address indicated by the server.
+When Preferred Adress and Additional Addresses are used together, the client SHOULD NOT migrate to an additional address before acting on the preferred address indicated by the server.